 The resources listed in each of the sections above can provide you with some valuable assistance to get started and keep moving toward a healthier lifestyle and longer life.
 The results will certainly be worth the effort.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.

-- The health consequences of smoking – 50 years of progress: a report of the Surgeon General. – Atlanta, GA.: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2014.
+- U.S. Department of Health and Human Services.
+The Health Consequences of Smoking—50 Years of Progress: A Report of the Surgeon General.
+Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2014.

 - Carter BD, Abnet CC, Feskanich D, Freedman ND, Hartge P, Lewis CE, Ockene JK, Prentice RL, Speizer FE, Thun MJ, Jacobs EJ.
 Smoking and mortality—beyond established causes.
 New England Journal of Medicine.
 2015; 372(7):631-40.

 - Jones ME, Schoemaker MJ, Wright LB, Ashworth A, Swerdlow AJ.
 Smoking and risk of breast cancer in the Generations Study cohort.
 Breast Cancer Research.
 2017;19(1):118.

 - Centers for Disease Control and Prevention.
 Alcohol Use and Your Health. https://www.cdc.gov/alcohol/fact-sheets/alcohol-use.htm.
 Updated December 2019.